neojato/DeLorean-v2/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

-### Simple Production Build

-Run `sh tools/build.sh` to generate an optimized production build of the project.
+Run `npm run build-prod` to generate an optimized production build.

 ## Deploy

-Run `firebase deploy` to deploy the `dist/` directory to Firebase Hosting and `functions/` directory to Firebase Functions.

-### Simple Production Deploy

-Run `sh tools/deploy.sh` to generate an optimized production build and deploy the `dist/` directory to Firebase Hosting (along with Firebase Real-Time Database rules & Firebase Functions).
+Run `npm run deploy` to generate an optimized production build and deploy the `dist/` directory to Firebase Hosting (along with Firebase Real-Time Database rules & Firebase Functions).

 ## Profit!